Self-Interacting Dark Matter With a Neutrinophilic Scalar Mediator: Nonrenormalizable interactions

 Leading limits on $\phi \phi^*$ production come from consideration of monojet + $\slashed{E_T}$ events at ATLAS and CMS.
 The largest background contribution is from a jet recoiling against an off-shell Z boson that decays to neutrinos.
 In order to reduce this background the ATLAS search considers lepton-less events with a missing transverse energy of $\slashed{E_T} > 350 ~\gev$ and a primary jet $p_T > 350 ~\gev$.
 The companion CMS analysis allows a lower primary jet $p_T > 110 ~\gev$ while placing the same $\slashed{E_T}$ cut.
 Combined limits from these monojet searches \cite{ATLAS:2012ky,Chatrchyan:2012me}, as well as mono-$\gamma$ \cite{Aad:2012fw,Chatrchyan:2012tea}, and mono-$Z$ \cite{Aad:2012awa,Carpenter:2012rg} at the $\sqrt{s}=7~\tev$ LHC are presented in \cite{Zhou:2013fla}, we reproduce their results in \figref{C1limit}.

 We see that colliders place relatively weak limits on $M_*$, owing to the momentum-independent contact interaction between the scalar and the quarks and the lack of direct coupling to gluons.
 These constraints will become stronger if and when the current and future data from the LHC are used to constrain the monojet signature.
-Independent of the couplings between the majoron and the dark matter or neutrinos, we see that the majoron is currently a viable mediator at nearly all masses, as long as $M_* \gtrsim 10~\gev$.
+Independent of the couplings between the mediator and the dark matter or neutrinos, we see that the neutrinophilic scalar is currently a viable mediator at nearly all masses, as long as $M_* \gtrsim 10~\gev$.